You talked. We listened.

 Competency will be assessed through Blueprint 2.0, the next generation of our self-assessment tool, which will be mapped to the updated competency framework.
 When you’ve worked through the self-assessment, you’ll receive a Personal Development Plan to help you prioritise your learning.
 You’ll also be signposted to guides and resources to help you.
 Ultimately, Blueprint 2.0 will be central to a greatly improved professional journey, giving you seamless access to development resources and auto-populating parts of your CPD record.
 More information about this will follow soon.

 We plan to launch Blueprint 2.0 in Spring 2021.
-We had hoped it would be ready now but work was paused while we focused our attention on supporting members through the pandemic.
-As the software will assess competencies mapped to IOSH grades which are currently under review pending a vote at the Annual General Meeting in October, we have decided to schedule the final development work once we know the outcome of the review.
+We had hoped it would be ready now, but work was paused while we focused our attention on supporting members through the pandemic.
+As the software will assess competencies mapped to IOSH grades, we have decided to schedule the final development work once we know the outcome of the AGM, to ensure everything is aligned with the decision of the voting membership.
 The new generation of Blueprint, integrated with CPD, will be a significant enhancement to our members’ professional journey and we want to launch it with confidence that it reflects the views of our members.
-We hope this will mean that it is mapped to the proposed membership grades but we await the outcome of the review.

 The IOSH competency framework sets out the competencies required by OSH professionals today at different stages in their career.
 It was updated in 2019 and covers 12 areas of competency in three categories – technical, core and behavioural.
 Your Blueprint self-assessment will inform your Personal Development Plan which will, in turn, drive your progress through the grades.

 The competencies will be mapped to the membership grades and built into Blueprint 2.0.
-We will finalise this when we know the outcome of the membership grades review.
-In the meantime, we’ve explained the methodology that will be used to map the competencies to the grades in the document with the final proposed membership grade structure.
+We will finalise this when we know the outcome of the AGM.
+In the meantime, we explained the methodology that will be used to map the competencies to the grades in the document with the final membership grade structure, which has now been agreed.
+This can be found on the page above.

 We do not know the detail for this yet as it can only be developed if the proposed structure is approved.
 However, typically, a candidate’s knowledge is assessed via a work portfolio, professional discussion paper or interview with a subject expert.